Seneca-ICTOER/SEC520/docs/landing-page.md

 Seemingly "small errors", or "skipping instructions" in earlier labs can have negative consequences when performing other dependent labs.
 Make backups when requested at the end of labs for "restoration points" in case something goes wrong while performing a lab.

 **Always shut down your system under software control, rather than using the reset or power buttons.
-You can shutdown using the GUI or with the poweroff, reboot, init, or shutdown commands.
+You can shutdown using the GUI or with the `poweroff`, `reboot`, `init`, or `shutdown` commands.
 Shut down your virtual machines before shutting down your main system.**

 ## Course Faculty